- Family Characteristics

 Undergraduate Retention and Graduation Rates

-About 60 percent of students who began seeking a bachelor's degree at a 4-year institution in fall 2010 completed that degree within 6 years; the 6-year graduation rate was higher for females than for males (63 vs. 57 percent).
+About 60 percent of students who began seeking a bachelor’s degree at a 4-year institution in fall 2011 completed that degree at the same institution within 6 years; the 6-year graduation rate was higher for females than for males (63 vs. 57 percent).

 Postsecondary Certificates and Degrees Conferred